mmbman/Katagiri/index.md

 ### Dōgen Studies

-(As with the whole site, this section is under construction.)

 - [Introduction to Dōgen Studies](dogen-intro)
 - [*Bendōwa*: A Talk on Pursuing the Way](bendowa)
 	- [Notes on *Bendōwa*](bendowa-notes)